 Would you visit the Three-Country Cairn?
 It’s not your typical adventure but it’s surely something to talk about!

-Hey 👋 If you liked this post, consider supporting the blog by Buying Me a Coffee.
+Liked this post? – consider supporting this blog by Buying Me a Coffee.
 Any amount of coffee is highly appreciated!